 The Group defines capital as total shareholders' equity attributable to owners of the Company excluding non-controlling interests.
 The primary objective of the management of the Company's capital structure is to maintain efficient mix of debt and equity in order to achieve an optimal cost of capital, while taking into account the desirability of retaining financial flexibility to pursue business opportunities and adequate access to liquidity to mitigate the effect of unforeseen events on cash flows.
 The Board of Directors monitors the return of capital which the Group defines as profit/loss attributable to equity holders of the Company divided by total shareholders' equity excluding non-controlling interests.
-The return on capital in 2020 was in loss of 13.5% (2019: profit of 4.0%).
+The return on capital in 2021 was in loss of 26.3% (2020: 13.5%).
 The Board also monitors the level of dividends paid to ordinary shareholders.